Super-NEAT-Bros/super-neat-bros/README.md

 In reflection, we are satisfied with the results of the NEAT algorithm to play Super Mario Bros.
 Our main goal was for the project was to complete a level of Super Mario Bros.
-We not only did this, but we our algorithm is able to play
+We not only did this, but we our algorithm is able to play all 32 levels of Super Mario Bros.
+Tuning the algorithm made our training times better and adding consideration for obstacles such as jumping made training easier and more robust.
-The best physical outcome for this project would be the generation of a model to play through each level of Super Mario Bros. without dying--maybe with at least a little training beforehand.

 Furthermore, at a high level, we hope this will entice us to explore more into the generalization of models when using NEAT to play video games, and possibly explore into training a model to play more complex games like Kirby.